dhirajsriram/Pokedex-React-V2/README.md

 		this.handleClose()
 	};
 ```
-- When scrolled to the bottom the application automatically fetches the next list of pokemon and appends it over the page.
+- When scrolled to the bottom the application automatically fetches the next list of Pokémon and appends it over the page.

 **Load more results when scrolled to the bottom**
 ```js